 We can now sit down after Jaxon has gone to sleep and reminisce about the days gone by and about all the wonderful things we achieved before Jax came along and trumped them all.

-We know that we have done enough at least to settle our restlessness and we will be able to go back later and revisit the places and experiences that we loved the most, with our children even.
+I know that we have done enough at least to settle our restlessness and we will be able to go back later and revisit the places and experiences that we loved the most, with our children even.

 We also have a plan for how we see our post-children life (early days, I know) and we can confidently say that we are on the same page (hint: it includes a lot more travel…)